 On January 31, 2019, the Authority purchased six condo units at The Village at West Main Street with a purchase price of \$930,700.
 The six condos were purchased using operating borrowings in the form of two loans obtained from Franklin Synergy Bank in the amount of \$838,530 plus \$92,170 in cash paid for by Franklin Housing Collaborative, Inc. The original intent was for Franklin Housing Collaborative to acquire ownership of these condos where the units would be held for resale as affordable housing to qualifying low-income families.
 Therefore, these condos were subsequently sold by the Authority to Franklin Housing Collaborative, Inc. via two Housing Authority loans with terms that mirror those in the Franklin Synergy Bank loans obtained by the Authority.
 These Housing Authority loans thus act as a flow-through where Franklin Housing Collaborative, Inc. repays the Franklin Synergy Bank loans directly on behalf of the Authority, and the Authority does not make any debt payments.
 See Note 6 - Notes, Loans & Mortgages Receivable for additional details regarding the two Housing Authority loans provided to Franklin Housing Collaborative, Inc. See Note 7 - Notes Payable and Operating Borrowings for additional details regarding the two Franklin Synergy Bank loans provided to the Authority.
 As the two Housing Authority loans are between the Authority and Franklin Housing Collaborative, Inc., a blended component unit of the Authority, these two Housing Authority loans are eliminated in the consolidated financial statements.
-Two of the six condos held for resale were sold during the current year.
-The cost of these assets that were sold amounted to \$304,900, with proceeds from the sale of this unit amounting to \$353,083.
-The net gain from the sale of this unit thus amounted to \$48,183, which is included in other revenue on the face of the Statement of Revenues, Expenses, and Changes in Fund Net Position.
-Of the \$458,850 in remaining assets held for resale at December 31, 2021, which represents the value of the three remaining condo units that have yet to be sold, none of these remaining units are expected to be sold within the next 12 months.
-Therefore, the remaining \$458,850 in assets held for resale are classified as noncurrent assets on the face of the Statement of Net Position.
+Of the \$458,850 in remaining assets held for resale at December 31, 2022, which represents the value of the three remaining condo units that have yet to be sold, all of these remaining units are expected to be sold within the next 12 months.
+Therefore, the remaining \$458,850 in assets held for resale are classified as current assets on the face of the Statement of Net Position.